Alex T. Johnson

-Alex Thomas Johnson was the first African-American chief of staff of the U.S. Helsinki Commission since its establishment in 1976.
+Alex Thomas Johnson is an American foreign policy advisor.
+He was the first African-American chief of staff of the U.S. Helsinki Commission since its establishment in 1976.

 Education

 Alex T. Johnson, originally from Portland, holds a BS in natural resources then an MPP in 2006 both from Oregon State University.

 Career

 Alex T. Johnson focuses on Inclusive Foreign Policy and Transatlantic Security.
-He was appointed in 2019 by U.S. Representative Hastings and greeted upon his commitment and dedication to Human Rights:
+He was appointed to the Helsinki Commission in 2019 by U.S. Representative Alcee Hastings.

-“I am pleased to welcome Alex Johnson back to the Helsinki Commission ...
-His broad range of experience—including several years at the U.S. Mission to the OSCE in Vienna—and deep understanding of issues related to fundamental freedoms and human security in North America, Europe, and Central Asia will keep the commission at the vanguard of regional policymaking.”